Promoting Family Involvement

 Use technology to link parents to the classroom

-As much as Americans are eager to get on the Information Highway, getting an old fashioned telephone into every classroom might be one of the most effective ways to improve communication between families and teachers (U.S. Department of Education 1994b).
-Schools are also using a number of new technologies to communicate with families and students after school hours.
+Schools are using a number of new technologies to communicate with families and students after school hours.
 One widespread arrangement is a districtwide homework hotline to help guide students with assignments.

 In addition, voice mail systems have been installed in several hundred schools across the country.
 Parents and students can call for taped messages from teachers describing classroom activities and daily homework assignments.
-Audiotapes and videotapes also are being used as alternatives to written communication for parents.
+Audio and video messages also are being used as alternatives to written communication for parents.
 These are especially helpful in reaching families who do not read.

 Make school visits easier